Drup/LILiS/README.md

 - Rewrite the L-system parser.
   Oh god, did I really write something this hideous ?
 - Separate the drawing from the executable.
-- Try other drawing library or maybe pur openGL.
+- Try other drawing libraries or maybe pure openGL.
-- Implement an SVG export with `tyxml`.
+- Implement SVG export with `tyxml`.
 - Make a pretty GUI.
 - Improve the core engine.
 - Extend the grammar, implement interpretation rules and do a bit of verification on the rules.